-The Council for British Archaeology (CBA) Community Archaeology Bursaries Project is funded by the Heritage Lottery Fund through its Skills for the Future programme, with additional support from English Heritage, Cadw and Historic Scotland.
-The project is enabling the CBA to offer year-long workplace learning bursaries designed to equip would-be community archaeologists with the skills, experience and confidence to work with voluntary groups and communities.
+The project was funded by the Heritage Lottery Fund through its Skills for the Future programme, with additional support from English Heritage, Cadw and Historic Scotland.
+The project enabled the CBA to offer year-long workplace learning bursaries designed to equip would-be community archaeologists with the skills, experience and confidence to work with voluntary groups and communities.

-Bursary holders learn by directly working with line managers, training providers and mentors at their host organisations in order to acquire the skills needed to run and support effective community archaeology projects.
+Bursary holders learned by directly working with line managers, training providers and mentors at their host organisations in order to acquire the skills needed to run and support effective community archaeology projects.

-The skills being acquired and developed are the kind of ‘soft’ or intangible skills that are needed when working with the voluntary sector and young people in particular.
-These include:
+The skills developed were those that are needed when working with the voluntary sector and young people in particular.
+These included: